sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 *Notes:*
   - The certificate expiration alarms will be rechecked when a new certificate is installed and cleared if the condition is resolved by the new certificate.
-  - The CA server mode will automatically generate a CA certificate to be used to sign other certificates.
-This CA certificate will be rotated automatically and so sysmonitor.py will periodically check and rotate the CA certificate as needed.
   - Alarms for invalid certificates will only be raised on certificates that are currently in use by a security-profile.
 If you attempt to use an expired certificate, it will be rejected during configuration validation instead.

 ### 1.3.6 Directory Structure